Prerelease:Doom (PC, 1993)

 - Imps' firing noise is different.

-- One of the devs comments that former sergeants' death sound will be deeper than former humans to make them seem stronger.
+- One of the devs comments that they intend to make the Shotgun Guy's death sound deeper than the Zombieman's in order to make them seem stronger.

 - Bonus items are still treasures instead of health and armor bonuses.
 However, the demonic dagger already functions as a health bonus, and the skull chest as armor bonus.
 The unholy bible and evil sceptres, present in the beta, were already removed from the game.